jbosstools/buildship-wtp/README.md

 ## License

-buildship-wtpis available under the Eclipse Public License, Version 1.0.
+buildship-wtp is available under the Eclipse Public License, Version 1.0.